11 of the most famous ransomware examples

 Point of Entry: Colossus often gains entry via spear-phishing campaigns, though other channels like infected software updates or rogue applications serve as alternative avenues.

-Stealth Mode: Once inside a system, it often lies dormant, evading detection by most conventional cybersecurity measures.
+Stealth Mode: Once inside a system, it often lies dormant, using advanced hacking techniques to evade detection by most conventional cybersecurity measures.

 Encryption Overdrive: When activated, it encrypts data at a staggering speed, targeting both local and networked files.